 \subsection{Deposits on the DLC surface}

 After X-ray irradiation, deposits on the DLC surface were observed as shown in Fig.~\ref{fig:deposits}.
 The resistivity of the DLC was significantly increased in this region ($>$~500~\megaohmsq).
 After the removal of the deposits, the resistivity of the DLC and the DLC-RPC gas gain were fully recovered.
-We concluded deposits formed insulators on the DLC surface, and these caused the decrease in DLC-RPC gas gain.
+We concluded that deposits formed insulators on the DLC surface, causing a decrease in DLC-RPC gas gain.